 If you have something creamy and you want to make it more creamy, nutritional yeast is a great way to achieve that.
 Things like broccoli soup, cauliflower soup, mashed potatoes, risotto, and creamy pasta.
-Nutritional yeast has this amazing way of becoming super cheesy and smooth when its mixed into anything warm.
+It has an amazing way of becoming super cheesy and smooth when mixed into anything warm.
 You’ll often notice it in tons of vegan recipes for this reason.
-Vegan mac and cheese, caulifredo, it’s perfect for that stuff.
-On top of the rich nutty flavour, the colour of nutritional yeast is a beautiful earthy yellow, so it adds that visual satisfaction too.
+Vegan mac and cheese, caulifreddo, it’s perfect for that stuff.
+On top of the rich nutty flavour, it has a beautiful earthy yellow colour which makes it extra appetizing.

 Fun fact: The rich flavour of nutritional yeast is not unlike the rich flavour of… MARMITE!
 Which is also made from yeast.

 Scroll to the end of this post for a ridiculously easy “nooch noodles” recipe.
 It is comparable to my beloved marmite spaghetti, but slightly more sophisticated.
 It’s amazing.